Sonic X-treme: Development

 After Naka's return to Japan with his team in late 1994, STI was left with mostly American staff.
-Early ideas for the next Sonic game included the experimental Sonic Crackers, which became the 32X game Knuckles' Chaotix (1995).
-Another concept came from STI head Roger Hector, who wanted to develop a game based on the Saturday morning Sonic the Hedgehog cartoon, and took Sonic Team and STI developers to DiC Animation's studios in Burbank, California after the release of Sonic Spinball to demonstrate his idea.
-STI developer Peter Morawiec designed gameplay from this concept as a side-scrolling video game with more focus on story than previous Sonic games.
-He called the pitch Sonic-16, intended for release on the Genesis.
-However, Sega management was not interested in a spin-off and disapproved of the idea as too slow for Sonic's speed.
-Instead, Morawiec moved on to work on Comix Zone (1995).

 Development of Sonic X-treme began in late 1994 at STI.
 Michael Kosaka was executive producer and team leader, and designer and CGI artist Senn created animations to pitch the game to Sega executives.
 As new consoles and the 32-bit era were on the way, the game was moved to the 32X under the working titles Sonic 32X and Sonic Mars after the "Project Mars" codename used for the 32X.
 The initial 32X design was an isometric side-scroller, but became a full 3D game with a view set on a floating plane.
 Kosaka completed design documents before the 32X was released, without a clear picture of the hardware.
 Some of Kosaka's concepts were new dynamics to the gameplay, including the ability for a second player to play as a character other than Tails.
 Various playable characters, including some from the cartoon, would be unlocked as they were rescued and have unique moves.
 Players could also collect Chaos Emeralds via special stages that involved playing a minigame similar to air hockey against Dr. Robotnik, and collecting all seven would unlock the true ending.